Leody Taveras Preview, Player Props: Rangers vs. Twins

 Leody Taveras At The Plate

-- Taveras has an RBI in 36 of 111 games this year, with multiple RBI in 13 of them.
-He has also driven in three or more of his team's runs in seven contests.
+- In 33.0% of his games this season, Taveras has had at least one RBI.
+He's picked up more than one in 11.6% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.